TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 66/Psalms 66.1.md

 ---

-[For the Chief Musician.
-A Song, a Psalm].
-Make a joyful noise unto God, all the earth:
+Make a joyful shout to God, all the earth!